 To View All of Diane's classes, use the link below.

 Cindy Holsclaw is a bead artist and a scientist specializing in geometric beaded structures.
 Her fascination with new and interesting beading methods permeates her jewelry designs.
 Cindy's strong foundation as a trained academic shapes her writing skills, and she enjoys teaching beadweaving classes across the country.
 She is an attentive and patient instructor during class, and her beading patterns are fully-illustrated and complete with troubleshooting tips to continue to help students after the class is over.
 To see more of her work, please visit her website at www.beadorigami.com

 To View All of Cindy's classes, use the link below.

 Deanna Kittrell has been making chainmaille and beaded jewelry for over 10 years.
 She shares her love of chainmaille by teaching both locally and at nationally.
 Deanna resides in Sacramento, CA where she works at Piece of Mind Beads and raises her 2 children.
 Deanna makes all of her own jump rings and has jump rings and kits available on her website.

 To View All of Deanna's classes, use the link below.

 Amy worked in graphics and desktop publishing for 15 years before transferring her skills to wire and beadwork.
-She has been designing and teaching her creations for the past ten years in Israel.
+She has been designing and teaching her creations for the past ten years in Israel and abroad.
 She also sells tutorials on Etsy.
-Amy's work has been published in Bead Unique magazine and is slated to be published in Bead and Button magazine in April 2012.
+Amy's work has been published in Bead and Button, Bead Design Studio, Bead Unique magazine and is slated to be published in Beadwork Quick and Easy and Bead Magazine in England.